github-education-resources/graduation/_data/Nis/Nis.md

 name: Nishant Gautam
 institution:  Visvesvaraya Technological University(VTU)
 profile_pic: Nis.png
-quote: Make it or break it , curse it or rejoice it.The life of a developer is a never ending learning Path.
+quote: Make it or break it,curse it or rejoice it.
 github_user: NishantGautam023
 ---